Preloader

 How to prevent it

-You don’t have to quit forever — but your liver needs breaks
+You don’t have to give up alcohol completely, but your liver needs time to rest.

-Reducing how much or how often you drink can help your liver recover — especially if you catch it early.
+Even small changes in how often or how much you drink can give your liver a chance to heal, especially if you start early.

 Ways to reduce your risk:

-• Set limits on how much and how often you drink
+• Set clear limits on how often and how much you drink

-• Take “alcohol-free” breaks — even a few weeks off helps your liver repair
+• Take alcohol-free breaks, even a few weeks off can help your liver repair

-• Eat balanced meals, stay hydrated, and support your body’s healing
+• Eat balanced meals, stay hydrated, and fuel your body’s recovery

 When To Take It Seriously